DigitalExpart/PAKtIQ/NOTIFICATION_SETUP.md

 - **Time zone issues**: Ensure your Supabase instance timezone matches your users' timezone
 - **Cron not running**: If using pg_cron, ensure the extension is enabled
-- **No notifications created**: Check that reminders exist and are enabled, and that Pakts are active
+- **No notifications created**: Check that reminders exist and are enabled, and that Resolves are active

 ## Next Steps